HomeBlog

 Is Your Timesheet Submission Date Giving You a Headache?

-Can an Employer Withhold Pay for Hours Worked?
+Can an Employer Withhold Pay for a Late Timesheet?

-Nowadays, many companies rely on their employees’ help to improve time tracking and gather accurate and reliable data.
-If an employee has missed the timesheet deadline, some employers may even argue that they cannot pay them as they don’t know the record of their hours.
+Many companies rely on their employees for time tracking.
+If an employee misses the timesheet deadline, some employers may even argue that they cannot pay them as they don’t know the record of their hours.

-But, including staff in the time-tracking process doesn’t transfer the responsibility from the employer to employees.
-According to legislation, timekeeping remains ultimately the employers’ obligation.
+But, the truth is - including staff in the time-tracking process doesn’t transfer the responsibility from the employer to employees.
+According to legislation, timekeeping is ultimately the employers’ obligation.

-So, following the FLSA, even when employees have failed to submit their timesheets or keep track of their time, the employer must pay them for hours worked when their paycheck is due.
+So, following the FLSA, even when employees have failed to submit their completed timesheets, the employer must pay them for hours worked when their paycheck is due.
+As employers must keep track of their employees' working hours and pay them accordingly, a late timesheet is not a valid reason to withhold or delay their pay.

 How Can I Prevent Late Timesheet Submission?

-Filling in a spreadsheet to log hours may be a minor task from an employer’s perspective.
-After all, when done daily, employees can complete their entries in a few minutes.
-So, from the employers’ angle, the requirement for employees to submit timesheets on time is reasonable and feasible.
+In fact, filling in a spreadsheet to log hours and submit timely timesheets may be a minor task from an employer’s view.
+After all, when done daily, it can be finished in a few minutes.

-But now, let’s take a different perspective.
-Even a minute of distraction can disrupt other critical or more productive processes for an employee.
+But from the employee’s perspective, even a minute of distraction can disrupt other critical or more productive processes.
 According to research, getting back into the workflow can sometimes take more than 23 minutes after distraction.

-You can expect a faulty, unreliable, and late timesheet if you still rely on manual spreadsheets to track time.
-Instead of putting in place punitive measures for your late employees , you’ll achieve much better results by improving your timekeeping practices and policies.
+Instead of putting in place punitive measures, you’ll achieve better results by improving your timekeeping system, practices, and policies.

 With approximately 38% of US employees still using paper timesheets and punch cards to record their hours, there is quite a lot companies can do to advance their timekeeping practices.